 A divorce decree is the final judgment in the divorce process.
-After a divorce becomes final, either spouse may have reason to challenge certain court decisions.
-This can be done either by filing for a modification of a divorce decree or appealing the court's decision.
+After a divorce becomes final, either spouse may need to challenge certain court decisions.
+You can start this by either filing for a divorce decree modification or appealing the court's decision.

 Appealing Your Divorce Judgment

-A divorce court judge's decision can be appealed to a state court of appeals.
-While deference is given to the original judge's opinion in a divorce case, it is unusual but not impossible for an appeals court to overturn the lower court judge's decision.
+Appealing a family court judge's decision goes to the state court of appeals.
+The appeals court will favor the original judge's opinion in a divorce case.
+It is unusual, but not impossible, for an appeals court to overturn the lower court judge's decision.

-The scope of an appeal is limited to significant errors that occurred during the trial.
+An appeal is limited to significant errors that occurred during the trial.
 This could be an error of fact or law or an abuse of discretion by the judge.
 For instance, the judge applied the wrong law in your case or did not allow you to present critical evidence.
 Generally, an error is one that would change the outcome of your case.

-Divorce settlement agreements usually cannot be overturned on appeal because both spouses agreed to the terms of the settlement.
-A spouse may try to argue that there were problems with how the agreement was made, which could present an enforceability issue.
+The court will not overturn divorce settlement agreements on appeal because both spouses agreed to the settlement terms.
+A spouse may try to argue that there were problems with making the agreement, which could present an enforceability issue.

 Notice of a Divorce Appeal

 You will file your appeal and pay a filing fee with the proper court clerk.
-The appellate process begins with a notice of appeal to the other side.
+The appellate process begins by serving a notice of appeal to the other side.
 There are strict procedures and deadlines for filing and serving notice.
-Failing to follow the filing procedures for your county and state could result in losing your right to appeal.
+Failing to follow the filing procedures for your county and state could cause you to lose your right to appeal.
 Consult a divorce lawyer to ensure you follow the process and court rules.

 The Record on Appeal

-Once the notice of appeal has been filed with the court and served on all parties, the Record on Appeal must be prepared.
+You have filed a notice of appeal with the court and served on all parties.
+It's time to prepare the record on appeal.
 The states vary in their methods of recording court transcripts.
-You should speak with your court clerk about what records are kept and how to retrieve them for your appeal.
+It would be best if you spoke with your court clerk about how they keep records and how to retrieve them for your appeal.

-The clerk's record is all of the documents, papers, pleadings, and other written material that were filed with the court.
-It includes all exhibits and documents that were introduced at the trial.
-The Record on Appeal may contain other court documents (such as motions) than were introduced originally at trial.
+The clerk's record includes all the documents, papers, pleadings, and other written material filed with the court.
+It comprises all exhibits and documents introduced at your trial.
+Any court documents and motions originally introduced at trial may also be in the Record on Appeal.

-The court reporter's transcript is a typewritten booklet that contains everything that was said in court in the presence of a court reporter.
-Typically, it includes all of the testimony by witnesses, attorney arguments, and statements by the judge or parties.
+The court reporter's transcript is a typewritten booklet of everything said in court in the presence of a court reporter.
+Typically, it includes all testimony by witnesses, attorney arguments, and statements by the judge or parties.

 The Appellate Brief

-The main form of argument on appeal is the written appellate brief filed by the counsel for each party.
-A brief is a document containing the legal arguments involved in the case, supported with reference to applicable case law, statutes, the reporter's transcript, and documents in the clerk's record.
+The primary form of argument on appeal is the written appellate brief filed by the attorney for each party.
+A brief is a document containing the legal arguments involved in the case.
+It's supported by applicable case law, statutes, the reporter's transcript, and the clerk's record documents.

 The Appellate Decision

-Once the appellate court has the Record on Appeal, the appellate brief, and has taken oral arguments, if any, it will make a ruling.
+Once the appellate court has the record on appeal, the appellate brief, and has taken oral arguments, it will make a ruling.
 The time varies from state to state.
 Typically, an appellate court may issue an appeal decision in as little as a month or as long as a year or more.

-The appellate court may uphold the trial court's decision or send the case back (remand) to the trial court to either modify the decision or conduct a new trial.
-The court can also just vacate (overturn) the decision in some circumstances.
+The appellate court may uphold the trial court's decision or send the case back (remand) to the trial court to modify the judgment or conduct a new trial.
+The court can also vacate (overturn) the decision in some circumstances.

 Motions to Modify a Divorce Decree

-The appeals process is expensive and may not provide the results an ex-spouse is seeking.
+The appeals process is expensive and may not provide the results an ex-spouse seeks.

-It is far less expensive, and typically more successful to simply ask for a modification of the divorce decree.
-Some aspects of the divorce, such as spousal support, child support, child custody, and visitation, can be modified although some modifications are easier to achieve than others.
+It is far less expensive and typically more successful to ask for a divorce decree modification.
+The court can change some aspects of the divorce, such as spousal support payments, child support, child custody, and visitation schedule.
+Some modifications are easier to achieve than others.

-A request to modify a property settlement, child custody case, or alimony case requires filing a "motion to modify."
-This motion is filed with the same court where the divorce judgment was issued.
+A request to change a property division settlement, child custody, or alimony case requires filing a "motion to modify."
+You will file this motion with the court that issued your divorce decree.

 Most states provide specific forms to complete.
 Check with your local state and county courts to see if they are available.

-When drafting a motion to modify you must demonstrate changed circumstances that warrant a change.
-For instance, the loss of a job can be grounds to modify alimony or child support.
+When drafting a motion to modify, you must show changed circumstances that warrant a change.
+For instance, job loss could be grounds to modify support orders or child support payments.

 Each state has its own rules about the modification process and the proof that is necessary for the modification to succeed.

-Modifying child custody can be done, but it is difficult.
-Courts are reluctant to make custody changes soon after the custody agreement has been approved.
-However, they will if it is in the best interest of the child and there are circumstances that make a change necessary.
+Modifying child custody can be done, but it isn't easy.
+Courts are reluctant to make custody changes soon after approving the custody agreement.
+However, they will if it is in the child's best interest, and some circumstances make a change necessary.

-Once the petition for modification has been completed, it must be filed with the court, along with a filing fee.
+Complete the petition for modification and file it with the court, along with a filing fee.
 Your ex-spouse needs to be served.
 The court will schedule a hearing date for the presentation of arguments.

-If you and your spouse agree that a modification is necessary, you should attach your agreement to your petition.
-The court may make the modification without the need for a court appearance.
+If you and your spouse agree that a modification is necessary, attach your agreement to your petition.
+The court may approve the modification with no court appearance.

-Presenting an appeal in a divorce or family law matter is highly technical and requires the help of an attorney.
-To determine if you have a valid cause to file an appeal, speak with a local family law attorney.
+Presenting an appeal in a divorce or family law matter is highly technical.
+It requires sound legal advice.
+To determine if you have a valid reason for appeal, speak with a local family law attorney.
 An attorney can give you legal advice and fight for your rights.